 Table 2 shows the mean and median of each CES14 on a five-point scale for both the CES14 in forest and in area.
-SubCES1 (aesthetic value), subCES2 (daily recreation: walking, etc.), and subCES5 (holiday recreation: holiday leisure, picnics, hiking, etc.) under CES14 in area showed relatively higher values than the other CESs.
+SubCES1 (aesthetic value), subCES2 (daily recreation: walking, etc.), and

-Regarding the correlation coefficient among the CES14in area categories, subCES2-subCES3, subCES2-subCES9, and subCES3-subCES4 were relatively highly correlated, with coefficients over 0.7 (see Table 3).
+Regarding the correlation coefficient among the CES14in area categories, subCES2-subCES3, subCES2-subCES9, subCES3-subCES4, and subCES7-subCES11 were relatively highly correlated, with coefficients over 0.7 (see Table 3).